Tayphong043/teamcity-documentation/topics/build-chain.md

 Both parameters accept comma-separated tags and configuration IDs as values.

 * Tags are values of the `teamcity.configuration.tags` parameter.
 Use this parameter to label any configuration and set the same value in `skipTags`/`onlyTags`.
+Multiple tag values may be separated with spaces, commas, or semicolons.
 * [Configuration IDs](identifier.md) are shown in configuration settings, below the configuration name.

     <img src="dk-get-build-conf-id.png" width="706" alt="Build configuration ID"/>